TERMS AND CONDITIONS

 (a) the charges payable for the Services shall be calculated in accordance with the Supplier’s daily fee rates, as set out in the Quotation and as amended from time to time by the Supplier upon giving written notice;

 (b) The Supplier will charge any occurred documented cost plus a minimum of 12 hours per day in respect of each person/engineer, regardless of the amount of work carried out.
 For occurred documented cost, this may be but is not limited to materials supplied without any quotation, and reference shall be made to original bills and receipts and be marked up with an administration fee of maximum +15%.
 In case cancellations of travel arrangements, flights, closed borders, limited access to a country, limited access to port or vessel, diseases, quarantine, epidemics, pandemics, the Supplier will charge any occurred cost plus a minimum of 12 hours work per day in respect of each person/engineer.
+In case cancellations of any site engineers after the job has started, the Supplier will charge +3 day rates in respect of each person/engineer as cancellation fee.

 (c) unless otherwise agreed the Supplier shall be entitled to charge an overtime rate of 50% of the normal hourly rate on a pro-rata basis for each hour worked by a Supplier Engineer outside the hours referred to in clause 9.2(b);